adamrichardturner/number-guesser/README.md

 ## Functionality

-This simple app allows you to select a number from 1 - 10 (inclusive) and determines if you guessed the same number as one randomly selected by the computer.
+This simple app allows you to select a number from 1 - 10 (inclusive) and determines if you guessed closer to the target number than the computer did.

 It simply tests the ability to write functions and business logic for a basic game.
 Enjoy!